hxrda/Information-security-course/h3-Hello-lab.md

 <ins>**Level 1 -> 2**</ins>

--To find the password stored in the “-“ file inside the home directory:
+- To find the password stored in the “-“ file inside the home directory:
   - `ls -a`
   - `cat ./- ` to access the file with a dash for a name. “-“ is interpreted as a special argument instead of a file name, so you have to explicitly refer to the current directory with “./” so that the dash is understood to be a file (Alfran, 2017).
   - Password shown is “263JGJPfgU6LtdEvgfWU1XP5yac29mFx”